livepower0815/my-resume/RESUME-EN.md

 My name is Kerry Chen.
 I have 3 years experiences of web development.
 (Vue: 3y, React: 2m).
 I have developed for many large projects such as CRM App, Lottery Platform and IM App.

 In the past year, I have been able to lead the large project development, manage the front-end team, and coordinate cross-departmental cooperation policies through my communication skill.
-Besides, I usually explore current popular skills and bring them into different projects and improve the team spirit.
+Besides, I usually explore modern popular skills and bring them into different projects and improve the team spirit.

-I like to learn new things and researche different technology.
+I like to learn new things and research different technology.
 Then I combine them in my work.
 I always read books, take online courses and join online lectures after work.

 ## Skill